ibm-cloud-docs/containers/storage-file-vpc-apps.md

 Create a persistent volume claim (PVC) to dynamically provision {{site.data.keyword.filestorage_vpc_short}} for your cluster.
 Dynamic provisioning automatically creates the matching persistent volume (PV) and orders the file share in your account.

+Before you begin, choose from the [available generation 2 storage classes](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

 1. Review the pre-installed storage classes by running the following command.
 For more information, see the [storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref).